 London-based graphic designer Yoni Alter is putting a digital slant on his colourful, abstract city prints, with an app version of his work.
 The Shapes of Cities game allows users to improve their visual memory while learning about cities and architecture, and covers a number of locations including Berlin, Buenos Aires, London and Seoul.

 Adam&eveDDB has teamed up with the Financial Times (FT) and Google to create a VR documentary about Rio’s favelas, timed to coincide with the 2016 Olympics.
 Hidden Cities Rio is the next stage of the Hidden Cities collaboration, following recent launches in London and Brussels.
 The VR documentary, created by Visualise, looks at the physical […]

-From the new plastic £5 note to Just Eat and Addison Lee rebrands, we round up the important design news from the last seven days.
+From a NatWest rebrand to Google’s first smartphone, we round up the important design news from the last seven days.

 We asked designers: “Which lost high-street retailer would you like to see return as an online store and why?”

 The Google Noto family of typefaces has been designed to work across all languages and scripts – alive and dead – and different devices.